-Metro and local governments will act to repair past harms and disproportionate impacts caused by the regional solid waste system.
+Take action to repair past harms and disproportionate impacts caused by the regional solid waste system.

 In practice, this means:

-- They will acknowledge historical impacts passed from generation to generation within communities. - They will actively include communities that have been historically marginalized from decision-making processes. - They will equitably distribute costs and benefits, taking into account historical and system impacts. - They will value indigenous and cultural knowledge about using resources sustainably. - They will commit to building a greater awareness of equity among providers of garbage and recycling services.
+- Acknowledging historical impacts passed from generation to generation within communities. - · Actively including communities that have been historically marginalized from decision-making processes. - · Equitably distributing costs and benefits, taking into account historical and system impacts. - Valuing indigenous and cultural knowledge about using resources sustainably. - · Committing to building a greater awareness of equity among providers of garbage and recycling services.